kentywang/-jigg-lysp-puff-/README.md

     _|_|  _|        _|    _|  _|        _|    _|    _|  _|
 _|_|_|      _|_|_|  _|    _|    _|_|_|  _|    _|    _|    _|_|_|
 ```
-A Scheme interpreter developed from scratch.
-Scheme-- runs as a
+A Scheme interpreter developed from scratch in C. Scheme-- runs as a
 read-evaluate-print loop.
 It maintains a virtual stack and a virtual
 heap that store addresses to Lisp pairs.